South Carolina Code of Laws

 SECTION 2-7-76.
 Fiscal or revenue impact statements for certain bills and resolutions affecting the expenditure of funds by counties or municipalities.

-(A) The chairman of the legislative committee to which a bill or resolution was referred shall direct the Budget Division or the Economic Research Section of the Budget and Control Board, as appropriate, to prepare and affix to it a statement of the estimated fiscal or revenue impact and cost to the counties and municipalities of the proposed legislation before the legislation is reported out of that committee if a bill or resolution:
+(A) The chairman of the legislative committee to which a bill or resolution was referred shall direct the Revenue and Fiscal Affairs Office to prepare and affix to it a statement of the estimated fiscal and revenue impact and cost to the counties and municipalities of the proposed legislation before the legislation is reported out of that committee if a bill or resolution:

 (1) requires a county or municipality to expend funds allocated to the county or municipality pursuant to Chapter 27 of Title 6;